GeoMOER/moer-mpg-data-analysis/docs/units/_unit05/unit05-03_linear_regression.md

 f_value <- mss_model / mss_resid
 ```

+The F-statistic quantifies how much larger the variation explained by the model is compared to the variation left unexplained (residuals).
+* A large F value indicates that the model explains a lot more variation than is left unexplained, suggesting that the slope is likely not 0.
+* A small F value indicates that the model doesn't explain much more variation than the residuals, suggesting that the slope might be 0.

 By comparing the computed F value to an F distribution with 1 numerator degree of freedom and (number of observations - 2) denominator degrees of freedom, the p value is determined.
 If the p value is very small, the null-hypothesis can be rejected.

 ```r